Pelosi-isms: 'Throw a punch, for the children' and more forge a legacy

 “Know your power,” Pelosi said in a video address announcing her decision not to seek reelection, dropping a Pelosi-ism and leaving her San Francisco constituents with a call to action.

-As Pelosi, 85, sets out for this next chapter — she plans to finish her final year in Congress — her language over time has captured the legacy of the first woman House speaker and offers guideposts for the next in power.
+As Pelosi, 85, sets out for this next chapter — she plans to finish her final year in Congress — her language over time has captured her legacy and offers guideposts for the next in power.

 Pelosi spoke with The Associated Press this summer at her office in Washington.